Over-the-top media services in India: Other OTT providers

 Sun NXT is an Indian video on demand service run by Sun TV Network.
-It was launched in June 2017, streaming in Tamil language and six other Launguages.
+It was launched in June 2017, streaming in the Tamil language and six other languages.
 The platform has more than 4,000 Tamil movies and 200 Tamil shows, as well as regional movies and shows.
 Sun NXT also streams a large library of its own Sun TV shows and movies.
-In India Sun NXT launched its TV shows and movies also in Telugu, Malayalam, Kannada, Bengali and Marathi.

 Amazon Prime Video was launched in 2016.
 The platform has 2,300 titles available including 2,000 movies and about 400 shows.
 It has announced that it will invest ₹20 billion in creating original content in India.
 Besides English, Prime Video is available in six Indian languages as of December 2018.
 Amazon India launched Amazon Prime Music in February 2018.

-Neestream is a streaming media service owned by NeST Technologies Corp., which is part of the US-based JKH Holdings.
-It is the first OTT platform targeting the global Malayalee diaspora.
-In the aftermath of the COVID pandemic and the subsequent lockdown, OTT platforms had become the only avenue for film releases, redefining the movie watching experience for several viewers.

-Single-language OTT sites, like Aha Video in Telugu is the first time that the platform is diversifying into another language, while CityShor.tv in Gujarati, Neestream in Malayalam, Hoichoi in Bengali and Planet Marathi in Marathi are streaming movies and shows for people in those languages.